Phanrum/ECMM409-TSP/README.md

 - Single Swap Mutation
 - Crossover with fix

-but up to all of these can be changed.
+but up to all of these can be changed at once.

 ## Examles